 Oakley Sound Systems:

-Especially with the heavy 5HE MOTM modules a good case is important.
-A wooden case would be more beautiful, but not transportable, so I had decided for 19 inch plastic cases (!).
-So that the cases remain as flat as possible, I have chosen 14cm depth - and thus some modules for this case excluded (do not forget to check before).
-To transport the instrument cable, the lid must be 8 cm deep.
+Especially with the heavy 5HE MOTM modules a good case is important for transportation.
+A wooden case is more beautiful, but hardly transportable.
+I had decided for 19 inch plastic cases (!).
+To keep the cases as flat as possible, I had chosen 14cm depth - and therfor excluded some modules for this case.
+To transport the instrument patched, the lid must be 8 cm deep.
 My 15 HE Case has an outer dimension of 53 x 23 x 70cm.

-A comment on the case feet: the feet with the removed lid, make sure that all four are on the underside of the case (see graphic).
+A comment on the case feet: (with the removed lid) make sure that all four feet are on the underside of the case.
 For transportation two feet must be placed on the lid and two on the case (longitudinal side) - my case is therefore an octopod.

 19 inch are 10U MOTM.
-I chose 10U as lower and 15U as upper case (see photo above).
-15U is about the size between Odyssey and Minimoog.
+I chose 10U for the lower and 15U for the upper case.
 The cases have 14cm depth enough space for many, but not for all offered MOTM modules.
-Especially the CGS (Cat Girl Synth) modules also require 20cm and more.
+Especially the CGS (Cat Girl Synth) modules sometimes want 20cm and more.

 For optimal positioning and as protection against falling over, the cases can be fixed on the stand of Ultimate.
 The stand is a little modified.
-For the upper case, I have a Vesa monitor mount attached to the stand and the case to prevent slipping (see photo below).
-The crossbars I have shortened to about 12cm.
+For the upper case, I attached a Vesa monitor mount to the stand and case to prevent slipping.
+The crossbars are shortened to about 12cm.

 A worth mentioning is the high weight of the cables on a patched synth (Case).
 At first I underestimated this.
 The patch cables of the MOTM weigh more than 8kg - almost as much as the 84TE Eurorack wooden case with a power supply, modules and patch cables!